 Malala Yousafzai urges no compromises regarding treatment of Afghan women’s rights

-On the sidelines of the UN General Assembly last week, human rights activist Malala Yousafzai spoke to the press about the dangers facing women in Afghanistan and elsewhere when they are marginalized, and what happens when their insights and skills are removed from a society.
+On the sidelines of the UN General Assembly in September, human rights activist Malala Yousafzai spoke to the press about the dangers facing women in Afghanistan and elsewhere when they are marginalized, and what happens when their insights and skills are removed from a society.

 During a panel discussion, Yousafzai said she is concerned that the Taliban will indeed once again interfere with educational and employment opportunities for Afghan women.

-“We cannot make compromises on the protection of women’s rights and the protection of human dignity,” Yousafzai said last Friday.
+“We cannot make compromises on the protection of women’s rights and the protection of human dignity,” Yousafzai said.